 Prerequisite: Completion of Integrated Math 2 or 2B with an A, B or C

-Colleges will expect successful completion of Integrated Math 3 for acceptance into a 4-year college.
-In this class, students will learn about inferences and conclusions from data, polynomial relationships, rational and radical relationships, trigonometry, and modeling of inverse, logarithmic and trigonometric functions.
+Students will learn about inferences and conclusions from data, polynomial relationships, rational and radical relationships, trigonometry, and modeling of inverse, logarithmic and trigonometric functions.
+4 year colleges will expect successful completion of Integrated Math 3 for acceptance.